mfrancis1990/GCPAnyMetric/README.md

      For example "% User Time/_Total" (no quotes).

 The string after the "/" is the instance name that MUST correspond to the instance name shown in Windows Performance Monitor.

+Copyright 2022 Google.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreement with Google.